Vakıflı, Samandağ: History

 The residents of Vakıflı are the descendants of those Armenians who resisted the Armenian genocide of 1915 on Musa Dagh.
-For 53 days they repelled attacks by Turkish troops until French sailors sighted a banner that the Armenians had tied to a tree on the mountain emblazoned with the words "Christians in Distress: Rescue".
-After being transported to Port Said by the French, the inhabitants of seven Armenian villages returned to their homes while Hatay was under French occupation starting from 1918.
+For 53 days they repelled attacks by Turkish troops until French sailors sighted a banner that the Armenians had tied to a tree on the mountain emblazoned with the words "Christians in Distress: Rescue".[weak citation]After being transported to Port Said by the French, the inhabitants of seven Armenian villages returned to their homes while Hatay was under French occupation starting from 1918.
 Following an agreement between France and Turkey and a controversial referendum, the district reverted to Turkey on 29 June 1939, a move still not recognized by Syria.
 After this move the populations of the other six Armenian villages emigrated out of Hatay settling in Lebanon's Beqaa Valley, especially Anjar, while the residents of Vakıflı chose to stay.

 Vakıflı suffered from a lack of jobs until the mid-2000s, prompting the younger generation to move to Istanbul.
 An estimated 500 former residents of Vakıflı live in Istanbul, and the village population increases to around 300 during the summer as they visit.
 However, with the help of the district governor (kaymakam) and the TEMA Foundation, which identified ten villages and developed specific projects for each village to stop urban migration, Vakıflı was selected for development of organic farming and eco-tourism, and the village obtained the only EU organic farming certification in the region.
 In 2004, Vakıflı Village Cooperative exported organic oranges worth one million Euros, giving hope of economic viability to the village and prompting some villagers to move back from Istanbul.

 Between 1994 and 1997, the village church was reconstructed and expanded with assistance from the Turkish government.
 In 2005, Vakıflı restored its old school building, turning it into a bed-and-breakfast, with two more old houses being converted to bed-and-breakfasts.
 With the help of the local government and the Association for Development of Vakıflı, an Istanbul-based organization, a project for ecotourism is being implemented that aims to restore the traditional stone houses of the village.

 Vakıflı hosted 20 Syrian refugees of Armenian origin from Kesab during the Syrian civil war.

 In February 2023, Vakıflı was heavily affected by the 2023 Hatay earthquake, with thirty of the village's 40 stone houses and the village church heavily damaged.
 However, no one died in the earthquake.

-Education

-Children in the village take school buses to schools away from the village.